python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/030_Generate_a_signal.md

 ### Add the preamble

 - Now, add the « character which will serve as a preamble of 10101011 in the first slot, so we will know when our useful data begins.
-    - The Ubuntu keyboard shortcut: Ctl + Shift + u, then release.
-Type `ab`.
-Press enter.
+    - The Ubuntu keyboard shortcut:
+      - Ctl + Shift + u, then release
+      - Type `ab` and press enter
-    - The Windows keyboard shortcut: Alt + 0171 then release.
+    - The Windows keyboard shortcut:
+      - Alt + 0171 then release
     - Alternatively, you can just copy and paste the « character.

 ### Add the message